 All transfer credit must be approved by an undergraduate student's academic dean or an authorized representative of the Office of Academic Support and Retention.
 Transfer credit will only be reviewed by an academic dean upon the receipt of an official transcript.
 Only grades of "C" (2.0 quality points and a numerical equivalency of no lower than 73) or higher will be considered for transfer.
-After matriculation at Fairfield University, any courses taken at another institution must be pre-approved by the academic dean prior to registration.
+For a transcript that contains a "pass" mark, if this mark can be verified as representing "C or better," then the credits for the course will be considered for transfer.
+In situations, from the period Spring 2020 through Spring 2021, where a "pass" mark constitutes "D or higher," the appropriate academic representative (Director of Academic Support and Retention; Assistant Dean) may request from the student relevant course information (e.g., syllabus, course work) to share with the appropriate Chair/Director/Faculty Member, to assess whether it is possible to accept the transfer credits (this sentence to be removed after May 2025).
+After matriculation at Fairfield University, any courses taken at another institution must be preapproved by the academic dean prior to registration.
 Upon completion, with a grade of "C" or higher, only credit hours, not grades, will transfer.
 Credits that transfer as the equivalent of a course approved for a core requirement will count for that core requirement.
 Department chairs determine core eligibility for courses that do not have Fairfield equivalents.
 Every student is required to complete a minimum of 60 Fairfield University credits for the Bachelor's Degree.

-AC: 05/22/1995 AC: 04/27/2015 AC: 05/03/2019
+AC: 05/22/1995 AC: 04/27/2015 AC: 05/03/2019 AC: 03/07/2022